al3xand3w0lf/STM32L496-DMA-FreeRTOS-SDMMC-SdCard-Base-Project/README.md

 STM32L496 DMA FreeRTOS SDMMC SdCard Base Project this is my contribution to the community.
-Sadly for some reason STM makes it a really painful to get SD cards fully running on STM32L4 uControllers.
+Sadly for some reason STM makes it a really painfull to get SD cards fully running on STM32L4 uControllers.

 Here you find two fully running STM32L4 projects with FreeRtos using a 4 bit wide SDMMC bus with DMA including my driver.
 Created via STM32CubeMX 6.6.1 and edited with STM32CubeIDE.
 These examples remain fullyconfigurable and editable with CubeMX.